terrydolan/catmon/README.md

 # Catmon
-Catmon is a simple cat flap monitor application written in pythpn.
+Catmon is a simple cat flap monitor application written in python.
 It takes a picture when a cat enters through the cat flap, uploads the picture to google drive and tweets it.

 # Set-up
 ![Catmon Solution Overview](https://lh6.googleusercontent.com/-Qu-Tn-N6oao/VPs_fvNICHI/AAAAAAAAAE0/_0T2GnQsqpw/w916-h553-no/catmon%2Bsolution%2Boverview.jpg)